clarkezone/audiovisualizer/README.md

 The AudioAnalyzer UWP extension DLL contains a MF component and companion XAML controls that can provide realtime audio analysis information for visualization and other purposes.
 The library contains prebuilt controls implementing VU meters, a spectrum analyzer as well as a control that has a custom draw capability.
 This project is a continuation of the work [here](https://github.com/clarkezone/audiovisualization) and originally [here](https://github.com/robmikh/audiovisualization).

 ## What's new
 A large refactor has just made it's way to Master.
 This moves the native library from WRL onto C++/WinRT resulting in a drastic simplification of the COM boilerplate.
+Compared to the initial beta release there are also some further improvements.

+### Version 1.0.7
+* You can now insert analyzer both into MediaPlayer and AudioGraph pipeline
+* [AudioAnalyzer](wiki/AudioAnalyzer.md) itself is exposed so you can use it to generate data on audio frames from file as an example
+* There is a new data source [SourceConverter](wiki/SourceConverter.md) that helps reshaping the visualization data and applying physics (combine channels, convert spectrum to logarithmic scale, apply rise and fall times)
+* There are 4 customizable built-in controls to display visualization
+  * [AnalogVUMeter](wiki/AnalogVUMeter.md) mimics an analog VU meter with a scale and dial and takes input from RMS
+  * [DiscreteVUBar](wiki/DiscreteVUBar.md) is a stacked bar of elements that lit up based on RMS and Peak data
+  * [SpectrumVisualizer](wiki/SpectrumVisualizer.md) is a multicolumn stacked bar of elements that take input from the spectrum data
+  * [CustomVisualizer](wiki/CustomVisualizer.md) is a Win2D custom draw control that allows to draw the visualization frame by frame

+To learn more browse the [documentation](wiki/AudioVisualizer.md)

 # Getting started
 ## Installing the library